grodansparadis/vscp/docs/introduction.md

 ## Remote variables
 Has been removed.
 There may be a driver with this functionality available in the future.
 Check out [vscpl2drv-variable](https://github.com/grodansparadis/vscpl2drv-variable)) or better yet help out to build the functionality.

+## Was it more...?
+Probably.
+If you miss something you can't live without, version 14 can still be run and be used.
+You can also take on the effort to build a driver for that thing.

+## Support
+If you find a bug open an issue [here](https://github.com/grodansparadis/vscp/issues)

+If you want to discuss anything VSCP related go [here](https://github.com/grodansparadis/vscp/discussions)

+All docs for VSCP stuff can be found [here](https://docs.vscp.org/) where the [specification](https://grodansparadis.github.io/vscp-doc-spec/#/) probably is the most important.
+It state the truth almost always.
+If the real world behave differently it is the world that is wrong not the specification.
+Well in most cases...

 ## Thanks
 First a big thanks to my [sponsors](https://github.com/sponsors/grodansparadis) and [here](https://vscp.org).
 Support them please.
 Every cent is valuable and there support has helped me and the project a lot.